Pesca Diet for Children

 • Balanced Intake: Incorporate whole grains into each meal to sustain energy levels throughout the day.

-• Calcium and Vitamin D: Ensure they get enough calcium and vitamin D through milk, cheese, yogurt, or fortified plant-based alternatives like almond or soy milk.
+• Calcium and Vitamin D: Ensure they get enough calcium and vitamin D through milk, cheese, yogurt drinks, or fortified plant-based alternatives like almond or soya milk.

-• Protein and Fiber: Include beans, lentils, chickpeas, nuts (if no allergies), and seeds like chia or flaxseeds.
+• Protein and Fibre: Include beans, lentils, chickpeas, nuts (if no allergies), and seeds like chia or flaxseeds.

-• Sources: Avocado, olive oil, and nuts provide healthy fats necessary for brain development.
+• Sources: Avocados, olive oil, and nuts provide healthy fats necessary for brain development.

 • Moderation: Incorporate these in moderation to support overall health without excessive calorie intake.